jeffreywolf/threshold/README.md

 ##### Batch Mode
-The script driver.py 1) provides batch like functionality to perform classification at a seires of value thresholds and 2) serves as a pipeline to both threshold and convert from raster to vector.
+The script driver.py 1) provides batch like functionality to perform classification at a series of value thresholds and 2) serves as a pipeline to both threshold and convert from raster to vector.

 The example driver.cfg file will classify the chm_test.tif at all height thresholds between 2.0 m and 35.0 m using a step size of 1.0 (default).
 The output will be a series of files with the prefix threshold.